rmsk2/6502profiler/README.md

 means of writing to a special virtual I/O address.

-The value in `IoMask` spcifies the hi byte of all such special addresses and each entry in `IoAddrConfig` specifies the corresponding lo byte of one special address as well as a name of a file to which bytes are written each time data is stored in that address via `sta`, `stx`, `sty` or instructions that modify data in place as for instance `inc`.
-In the example above the resulting special address is `$2ddd` ($2d=45, $dd=221).
-Entries for such file store addresses start with `file:` and the remaining string specifies the file name.
+The value in `IoMask` spcifies the hi byte of all such special addresses and each entry in `IoAddrConfig` specifies the corresponding lo byte of one special address.
+In the example above the first resulting special address is `$2ddd` ($2d=45, $dd=221).
+Each entry  in `IoAddrConfig` also has to contain a specification of what should happen each time data is stored in that address via `sta`, `stx`, `sty` or instructions that modify data in place as for instance `inc`.
 If no such special addresses are needed then `IoAddrConfig` should be empty.

+Currently two types of special IO addresses are defined.
+One stores the data written to the corresponding address in a file.
+Such an address is defined by an entry that start with `file:` and the remaining string specifies the file name.
+The second type of special IO address outputs the data hex encoded to stdout.
+Such entries start with `sdtdout:`and the remaining part of the entry specifies the line length as a decimal number.

 If you want to load binaries into the emulator's RAM before your program is run you can list these binaries in the `PreLoad` property.
 Each entry is a key value pair where the key is the address to which the binary should be loaded and the value is